Pi4J/pi4j-template-javafx/README.md

 The model is simply a collection of `ObservableValues` and doesn't offer any additional functionality, thus it does not require any additional test cases.

 #### Tests for individual PUI-Components
-The individual PUI-components can be very well tested using the Pi4J integrated `MockPlatform`.
+The individual PUI-components can be tested easily using the Pi4J integrated `MockPlatform`.
 These tests can be executed locally on the development computer.
 A Raspberry Pi is not needed.

 Examples for such component tests can be seen in the [CrowPi-Tutorial](https://github.com/Pi4J/pi4j-example-crowpi/tree/main/src/test/java/com/pi4j/crowpi/components) and in the package `com.pi4j.mvc.templateapp.view.pui.components`.